ShibeMedia/resource-hub/README.md

-Dogecoin FGB
+Dogecoin FBG
 ==

 Dogecoin is an peer-to-peer electronic cash system that's taking the world by storm.
-Dogecoin FGB is a collection of helpful dogecoin products, services, libraries, archives - new & old.
+Dogecoin FBG is a collection of Dogecoin products, services, libraries and documentation - new & old.
+FBG stands for Frontyard, Backyard and Graveyard (explained below).

 ## Getting Started